ropensci/qualtRics/README.md

 3.  `read_survey()` allows you to read CSV files you download manually from Qualtrics.

-It also contains helper functions:
+It also contains multiple helper functions, including:

 1.  `qualtrics_api_credentials()` stores your API key and base url in environment variables.